kyledhebert/graphql-lunch-learn/PITCHME.md

  - Mutations

 +++
+### GraphQLSchema
+- the core of a GraphQL Server
+    - schema definition
+    - resolvers

++++

 ### Schemas and Types
+- Schemas are defined in SDL
 - Scalar Types
 - Object Types
 - Query and Mutation Types

 +++
 #### Scalar Types